-Report on Compliance for Each Major Federal Program
+Report on Compliance for The Major Federal Program

-We have audited Benton-Carroll-Salem Local School District's compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect Benton-Carroll-Salem Local School District's major federal program for the fiscal year ended June 30, 2013.
-The Summary of Audit Results in the accompanying schedule of findings and responses identifies Benton-Carroll-Salem Local School District's major federal program.
+We have audited Benton-Carroll-Salem Local School District's compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect the Benton-Carroll-Salem Local School District's major federal program for the fiscal year ended June 30, 2014.
+The Summary of Auditor's Results in the accompanying schedule of findings and responses identifies Benton-Carroll-Salem Local School District's major federal program.